ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ### Using a lookup file

 @@@@@
-For long lists of value labels (such as detailed, nested geographic codes): instead of long data dictionary, refer to a table in database
+For long lists of value labels (such as detailed, nested geographic codes): instead of long data dictionary, refer to a table in database.

+Example: Census data with population total, by state, district, sub-district, town (urban) or village (rural).
+System with nested codes.
+Can be thousands of observations.
+(show table).
+Not only very long list, also used for multiple tables.

+Another example would be a list of occupations, or industries, used in many tables (national or international classifications, which can be long).
+Many tables can use the same classification.

+In such cases, it would be too tedious and inconvenient to produce a data dictionary in R or Python script.

+To do that: ...

 ### Informing users